 She’s also disease resistant and has a strong myrrh fragrance.

 Like the ruffled skirt of an acrobat performing on a circus highwire, ‘Highwire Flyer’ is perfect for drawing the eye.
-The double flowers are deep, bold, hot pink on a 10-foot-tall plant that resists rust, mold, and mildew.
+The double flowers are deep, bold, hot pink on a 10-foot-tall plant that resists rust, mold, and powdery and downy mildew.